top of page

 4. Rude and/or threatening behavior toward fellow students, teachers – Enough said!

 Youth violence is an emotional response that stems from anger.
-The violent acts committed by our youth demonstrate a lack of ability to logically analyze situations and apply appropriate problem-solving strategies; a lack of adequate coping mechanisms, including self-regulation and the ability to be resilient in the face of hardship - all of which are critical components of child-rearing.
-Hardships will always be a part of life but societal factors that lead to hardships cannot be allowed to justify violence.
+The violent acts committed by our youth demonstrate a lack of ability to logically analyze situations and apply appropriate problem-solving strategies.
+This also shows a lack of adequate coping mechanisms, including self-regulation and the ability to be resilient in the face of challenges - all of which are critical components of child-rearing.
+Challenges will always be a part of life but societal factors that lead to challenges cannot be allowed to justify or excuse violence.

 Traditionally, children have been taught acceptable behaviors at home before entering school.
 For increasing numbers of parents today, demanding work schedules and other distractions have been cited as reasons for the lack of teaching important behavioral expectations during the first five years of life, with teachers now shouldering this responsibility.